MohitBajaj33/CourseCraft/README.md

 # 📚 CourseCraft - EdTech Platform (MERN Stack)

-A full-featured EdTech platform built using the MERN Stack, enabling instructors to create and manage courses, and students to enroll, purchase, and learn interactively.
+A full-featured EdTech platform built using the MERN Stack, enabling instructors to create and manage courses, and students to enroll, purchase, and learn interactively .

 ---